JonathanGrossman/python_basics/1_intro.md

 # emphasizes readability

 # like JavaScript, Python allows you to use simple functions and variables in addition to object-oriented programming

+# Python allows developers to import code into a project in the form of modules and packages

+# modules and packages are pre-written code (by you or others) that you can incorporate into your project

+# using modules and packages saves you time and resources by providing functionality that you don’t have to write the code for

+# you can find modules and packages using Python’s Package Index

+# PIP is the recommended Python package manager, useful for installing, upgrading, and removing packages (and more)
 ```